-The world's total yearly production of print, film, optical, and magnetic content would require roughly 1.5 billion gigabytes of storage.
-This is the equivalent of 250 megabytes per person for each man, woman and child on the Earth [18].

-According to Porter [22] organisations need information to support decision making in various levels of management in order to remain or become truly globally competitive.
-But the necessity of having information can result in two problems: (1) shortage of information and (2) information overload.
+According to Porter [24] organisations need information to support decision making in various levels of management in order to remain or become truly globally competitive.

+Peter Drucker [7] wrote in his article that what we really need is to be information-literate.
+"Computer people still are concerned with greater speed and bigger memories.
+But the challenges increasingly will be not technical, but to convert data into usable information that is actually being used".

 Process of decision making represents complex and difficult task which is, among others, highly dependent on the accessibility of high quality information.
+In spite of classical presumption of bounded rationality theory [26], which supposes scarcity of information, today situation brings different problem.
+The amount of information is too huge.

 As far as the amount of produced information is growing faster than the ability of information consumers to find, retrieve and use information, decision makers must somehow face this situation.

-Nevertheless, it was found [6] that all decision makers repeatedly revealed the preference to collect more information than needed.
+It was found [6] that all decision makers repeatedly revealed the preference to collect more information than needed.
 This finding indicates the idea of voluntary information overload of managers.
-Also work of Feldman and March [7] describes this situation.
+Also work of Feldman and March [9] describes this situation.
 Their main claim is that organizations systematically collect more information than they use.
 A lot of the information gathered has a little decision relevance and plenty of information is collected after the decision has been made.

 So, there is a conflict in managers' needs.
 Managers do not want to make decision without all possible information gathered so they postpone the decision and wait for additional information.
-On the other side number of collected information can be so vast that its processing is very demanding and sometimes even impossible.
+On the other side, number of collected information can be so vast that its processing is very demanding and sometimes even impossible.

 A possible solution is based on the pre-processing of data and information, and transformation of them into an actionable knowledge.
 The knowledge or intelligence producer (no mater if person or software) is supposed to make analyses and prepare clear outputs.
 Outputs must be in the best perceivable form for management.
 Thus, knowing how management accepts intelligence reports is crucial.

 People prefer to take in information visually and verbally, using multimedia support, and adequately in brief.
 Various visualization methods are used to ease the interpretation of results and create a kind of interface between mathematical results and users.

 In addition to traditional histograms and other charts, evolution of visualisation techniques provides also other methods to represent knowledge.
 In this article we will focus on three different types of methods.
-Their utilization is demonstrated on three case studies.
-Two of the methods which are from the branch of soft computing, cover text categorization and text clustering tasks.
-In the third case we explain how to transform spatial data into actionable knowledge.
+Their utilization is demonstrated on four case studies.
+Two methods which are from the branch of soft computing cover text categorization and text clustering tasks.
+In the third and second case we explain how to transform spatial data into actionable knowledge.